9ee1/Capstone.NET/README.md

 Capstone.NET is a .NET Framework binding for the Capstone disassembly framework.
 It is written in C#, supports Capstone 3, and has a friendly and simple type safe object oriented (OO) API that is ridiculously easy to learn and quick to pick up.

 ## Features
 (+) Supports Capstone 3.
-Only the ARM64 and X86 architectures are supported right now but more are on the way!
+Only the ARM, ARM64, and X86 architectures are supported right now but more are on the way!

 (+) A friendly and simple to use type safe object oriented (OO) API that is ridiculously easy to learn and pick up.
 I am aware the C# is an object oriented language, the wording **object oriented API** here means it has a well thought out design!